1949

 Sedona Remembered

-How Jack Frye helped transform Sedona from
+How Jack Frye helped transform Sedona

-shades of gray to vivid vibrant COLOR!
+from shades of gray to vivid vibrant

 Jack Frye, one of the original three founders of TWA and long time president, first came to